-The performance of the Corporation's share price relative to the S&P/TSX Composite Total Return Index and the TSX Paper and Forest Products Total Return Index has improved over the last two years.
-Worldwide markets for the Corporation's products improved, but remain challenging.
-Cash compensation paid to the Named Executive Officers increased in 2011 reflecting improvements in the Company's performance as well as the general strengthening in the overall market.
-Base salaries for Named Executive Officers increased in 2010.
-Bonus awards also recommenced in 2010.
+The performance of our share price relative to the S&P/TSX Composite Total Return Index and the TSX Paper and Forest Products Total Return Index has improved over the last two years.
+Worldwide markets for our products improved, but overall market conditions remain challenging.
+Cash compensation paid to the Named Executive Officers increased in 2012 reflecting improvements in the Company's performance as well as the general strengthening in the overall market.